HVSharma12/ALP-Dolomite-Playbooks/roles/wordpress_mariadb/README.md

 ## Description

-This Ansible role is designed to simplify the installation and configuration of containerized MariaDB and WordPress on ALP-Dolomite using podman.
+This Ansible role is designed to simplify the installation of containerized MariaDB and WordPress on ALP-Dolomite using podman.
 It streamlines the setup process, ensuring that you have a sample WordPress site up and running quickly.

 ## Role Variables